 - 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
-7.

-- 2. To fulfill the technological literacy requirement, students must successfully complete EDU 240 Media and Technology in Education.

-- 3. Complete the pre-professional courses:
+7. - 2.
+To fulfill the technological literacy requirement, students must successfully complete EDU 240 Media and Technology in Education. - 3.
+Complete the pre-professional courses:

-- EDU 213 Foundations of Education

-- EDU 214 Educational Psychology

-- EDU 240 Media and Technology in Education

-- SPE 229 Survey of Exceptional Students

-- 4. Complete two areas of concentration from the following four areas:
+4. Complete two areas of concentration from the following four areas: